sajadtavakoli/miniSQL-LLM/README.md

 # miniSQL-LLM

-A compact LLM portfolio project for natural-language-to-SQL generation.
+A compact LLM for natural-language-to-SQL generation.

 This project demonstrates:
 - schema-aware prompt engineering